ridginald/MyCV/README.md

 ##### contact: ridginald@gmail.com

-After 14 years working in the media and customer service industry, I'm working towards becoming a master coder having finished at Makers Academy in May 2018.
+After 14 years working in the media and customer service industry, I took the plunge and begain working towards becoming a master coder having finished at Makers Academy in May 2018.

   [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) |